booty/mmagic/README.md

 provides remote sensor monitoring and checklist services to the food industry.

-# Technical Concepts Illustrated
+# Technical Concepts Illustrated / Explored

+We'll explore

-We'll explore fast and efficient ways to:
+- Fast and efficient ways to:
   - Regenerate seed data for a hierarchy of thousands of restaurants
   - Store and search upon reasonably large datasets of sensor data and checklists
   - Provide performant realtime dashboards
   - Propagate changes through a hierarchy of checklists
+- How far can we go with SQLite?